 Hazardous Waste Class 1 Explosives

-The U.S. Department of Transportation’s Hazardous Waste Class 1 Explosives category contains a wide range of potential threats.
-Many substances within this category are designed to cause an explosion.
+Designed to detonate, materials found in the U.S. Department of Transportation’s Hazardous Waste Class 1 Explosives category contains a wide range of potential threats.

 How Class 1 Explosives Are Categorized

 The lower the division number, the higher the hazard the substance presents.
-If the right circumstances present, explosives can react violently.
+If the right circumstances are present, explosives can react violently.
 This can cause catastrophic damage to surroundings through high temperatures, speeds and pressures.

 1.1 Mass Explosion Hazard